North Sea Network

 Seminars to facilitate effective prosecution on maritime environmental crimes have been held, the last ones in March 2018 in Scheveningen dealing with violations of MARPOL Annexes II and VI, and in November 2018 in Berlin on prevention of and sanctions on illegal waste disposal from ships at sea.

 A new seminar on the effects of publicity of investigations and convictions for maritime pollution offences is planned for 2021.

 A word from the Chair, Ewald Brandt

 “It goes without saying that I was delighted to have been appointed Chair of the NSN in May 2016.
-I have been following with great interest, and promoting as best as I can, the activities of NSN of which I have been a permanent member since its very beginning in the year 2002.”
+I have been following with great interest, and promoting as best as I can, the activities of NSN of which I have been a permanent member since its very beginning in the year 2002.
+Since 2002, the challenges facing the network have changed.
+Whereas at the beginning of our activities prohibited discharges of oil and liquids into the North Sea (MARPOL Annex I and II offences) were still in the foreground, in recent years we have been increasingly concerned with marine litter and air pollution contraventions.”
 Dr Ewald Brandt is the third Chair of NSN since 2002.

 North Sea Network Fact Sheet

 North Sea Manual on Maritime Oil Pollution Offences